Back to Street Smart

 1. Complaint registration - You'll get a complaint number

-2. Initial review - FIA reviews your evidence
+2. Initial review - NCCIA reviews your evidence

 3. Investigation - They may trace IP addresses, request data from platforms, or summon the accused